-The Bureau of Land Management (BLM) regards paleontological or fossil resources as a fragile, nonrenewable scientific record.
-The history of life on earth is an important component of America's natural heritage.
-If these resources are damaged, destroyed or improperly collected, their scientific and educational value may be greatly reduced or lost forever.
+The BLM regards paleontological or fossil resources as a fragile, nonrenewable scientific record, and the history of life on earth is an important component of America's natural heritage.
+Follow the links below to find out more about some of Colorado's paleolontological hot spots!

-Fossil Education and Information – This BLM National page highlights paleo resources found on America’s public land, includes virtual field trips and other paleontological resources.
+Fossil Education and Information – BLM National page that highlights paleo resources found on America’s public lands (including in Colorado) and includes virtual field trips and other paleontological resources.

-Royal Gorge Field Office Paleontology Page – This page has information about the paleontological and geological resources found in the RGFO area.
-Be sure to check out the great videos toward the bottom of the page.
+Royal Gorge Field Office Paleontology Page – information about the paleontological and geological resources found in the RGFO area - be sure to check out the great videos toward the bottom of the page.

-Dinosaur Depot – This museum, located in Canon City, features many of the fossils that have been removed from your public land here in Colorado.
+Dinosaur Depot – museum located in Cañon City that features many of the fossils that have been removed from your public lands in Colorado.

 Hands on the Land Garden Park – website full of useful information about the Garden Park Fossil Area.

 Fossil Resource Laws – please check out this page if you plan to excavate any fossils.

 Kremmling Cretaceous Ammonite Locality - home to more than 100 invertebrate species more than 72.5 million years old.